colinmacgiolla/cvp-scripts/README.md

 This becomes an issue if they update their password on TACACS/RADIUS server, but CVP continues to use the cached credentials as they haven't logged out.
 Potentially this can snowball if they try to touch a large number of devices, and hit failed auth limits on the AAA server.

-This script (by default) boots any non-Local users that are;
+This script (by default) boots any users that are;
 1. Online
 2. Not Local users
 3. Haven't been seen in the last 24 hours (configurable)